Prophecy (manga)

 Prophecy (予告犯, Yokokuhan) is a Japanese manga series written and illustrated by Tetsuya Tsutsui.
 It was serialized in Shueisha's seinen manga magazine Jump X from July 2011 to August 2013.
 A sequel, titled Yokokuhan: The Copycat, was serialized in the same magazine from April to October 2014 and later transferred to Weekly Young Jump, where it ran from March to July 2015.
 A live-action film and a five-episode television drama adaptations premiered in 2015.

 Media

 Manga

 Published by Shueisha, it was serialized in Jump X magazine from July 25, 2011, to August 10, 2013, and compiled into three volumes published from April 2012 to September 2013.
 In North America, it was acquired by Vertical in September 2013.
-It was also published in Brazil by Editora JBC and in French by Ki-oon.

 A spin-off manga, titled Yokokuhan: The Copycat, and illustrated by Fumio Obata, started in Jump X on April 10, 2014.
 With the magazine discontinuation on October 10, 2014, the series moved to Weekly Young Jump, starting on March 11, 2015.
 The manga finished on July 23, 2015.
 Yokokuhan: The Copycats three volumes were published between April 2015 and August 2015.
-It was licensed in France by Ki-oon.

 A side-off light novel titled Yokokuhan: The Chaser was published on May 19, 2015.